Team-Goatr/Makerspace-Automation-Suite/README.md

     * Populate the Slack Secret Key (used for sending slack invites)
 3. Populate Admin Emails
     * From the MAS Options page, fill in the Admin Email Addresses (used for new member emails and failed payment emails)
+4. Update the Wordpress Website to Refer to User Pages the Plugin Created
+    * Add a 'Member' tab that points to /member/
+        * This is the member profile page
+    * Add links to /register/ where the user is expected to enter the registration process